 A: For 2019, Orientation will take place at the main Orlando campus.
 Students majoring in one of the academic programs moving downtown will be required to complete a specific Orientation which will include sessions about the UCF Downtown experience.
 More information can be found at orientation.ucf.edu.

 Q: HOW ARE UCF AND VALENCIA COLLEGE PARTNERING ON THE DOWNTOWN CAMPUS?

 A: UCF and Valencia College share a long history of partnering together to advance educational opportunities and access across Central Florida through programs like DirectConnect to UCF.
-The institutions will share academic space on the new campus and would partner together on academic program offerings and student support services.
-UCF and Valencia also will work with Orange County Public Schools on a new K–8 school in Parramore and other community initiatives.
+The institutions will share academic space on the new campus and have partnered together on academic program offerings and student support services.
+UCF and Valencia also work with Orange County Public Schools on the new Academic Center for Excellence school in Parramore and other community initiatives.

 Q: HOW CAN I LEARN MORE ABOUT PARTNERING WITH UCF DOWNTOWN?

-A: As UCF President John Hitt said, “An expanded footprint for UCF in downtown Orlando is a game changer.
-However, a number of essential stakeholders need to join us in common cause to realize our vision.”
-If you are interested in learning more about how you can support UCF Downtown either through business partnerships or community initiatives, contact UCF Downtown Vice Provost Thad Seymour, Jr., at Thad.Seymour@ucf.edu.
+A: If you are interested in learning more about how you can support UCF Downtown either through business partnerships or community initiatives, contact Vice President for Partnerships and Chief Innovation Officer Thad Seymour, Jr., at Thad.Seymour@ucf.edu.
 To learn more about how you can financially support the project, contact Mike Morsberger, Vice President for Alumni Relations and Development and CEO of the UCF Foundation, Inc., at Mike.Mors@ucf.edu.